Pigs = Pork

 The local family-run butchers in Nailsea, Bakers, appreciate that people like us have loved and cared for the animals and in their abattoir they treat the animals with the respect they deserve.

-So next year we plan to keep more pigs and supply even more of our very own home-reared pork from our own very happy Mud Pigs.
+So we now plan to keep more pigs and supply even more of our very own home-reared pork from our own very happy Mud Pigs.